-The contents of this Study Guide are based on face-to-face writing workshops and online sessions run by the author over the last ten years.
+The contents of this Study Guide are based on face-to-face slide design workshops and 3MT[®] coaching workshops and online sessions run by the author over the last ten years.

 All photographs are used under the CC-BY Creative Commons licence.